stackabletech/stackable-utils/release/README.md

 ./release/post-release.sh -t <release-tag> [-p] [-w products|operators|all]
 ```

 - `-t <release-tag>`: the release tag (mandatory).
-This must be a semver-compatible value (i.e. major/minor/path, without leading zeros) such as `23.1.0`, `23.10.3` etc. and will be used to create a tag with the name
+This must be a semver-compatible value (i.e. major/minor/path, without leading zeros) such as `23.1.0`, `23.10.3` etc. and will be used to create a tag with the name.
 - `-p`: push flag (optional, default is "false").
 If provided, the created commits and tags made as part of this process will be pushed to the origin.
 - `-w`: which repositories to update the changelogs for.
 It can be "products", "operators", "all" (defaults to "all").